THOMASELOVE/431-classes-2024/class02/welcome-report.md

 Count | Tool
 -----: | :-------------------------------------------------------------------------------
 4 | I wouldn't be comfortable using anything.
-44 | Excel, Google Sheets, Numbers or some other spreadsheet package 26 | R
+45 | Excel, Google Sheets, Numbers or some other spreadsheet package 26 | R
 11 | Python
 11 | GraphPad
 9 | SPSS
 9 | MATLAB
 3 | Minitab, SAS
-2 | JMP, Mathematica, Tableau
+2 | JMP, Mathematica, SQL, Tableau
-1 | C, C# or C++, Jasp, SQL
+1 | C, C# or C++, Jasp
 0 | PowerBI

 ## What, if anything, concerns you about this class?